keep-starknet-strange/raito/packages/client/README.md

 # Bitcoin client in Cairo

-This package is a standalone Cairo program (outside of Starknet context) that implements a Bitcoin client which can work in two modes:
+This package is a standalone Cairo program (outside of Starknet context) that implements a Bitcoin client which can work in several modes:
 - Light mode: block header validation only
 - Full mode: full Bitcoin consensus validation
+- Utreexo node: full consensus validation + UTXO set checks

 ## Usage